 Getting help from Early Years Support

-A request can be made using the electronic link or by completing a paper copy of the form.
+A request to Early Years Support can be made using the electronic link below.

 Request for Early Years Support (external East Riding website)

 Please refer to the Early Years Support Information Booklet below to help you to fill in a request for Early Years Support:

 Early Years Support Guidance (word 33kb, opens in a new window)

 Early Years Support Information Booklet (word 349kb, opens in a new window)

 GDPR Privacy Notice (word 55kb, opens in a new window)

 A note to professionals: Parents have a wealth of knowledge about their child not only in their home environment but in a variety of other situations.
 In some cases it is parents who may first voice a concern about their child's learning or development.
 It is important to take into account the wishes, views and feelings of parents and promote their participation in decision making.